 Find the latest information on Brexit and how it may affect you.
 If you're an EU/EAA or Swiss student you'll also find out what to do to secure your status in the UK post-Brexit on this page.

-The UK has given formal notification of its intention to withdraw from the European Union, but still remains a member now.
-Therefore, there is currently no change to the position of EU, EEA and Swiss nationals and their right to live, study and work in the UK.
+The UK left the EU on 31 January 2020 and has now entered a transition period which is due to end on 31 December 2020.
+During this transition period, free movement will continue and there will be no change to the position of EU, EEA and Swiss nationals and their right to live, study and work in the UK.

 The information below gives NTU applicants and students from the EU/EEA and Switzerland advice about what they need to do to secure their status in the UK post-Brexit based on current arrangements.

 Irish citizens do not need to apply for the EU settlement scheme as their rights are protected under the UK-Ireland Common Travel Area arrangements.